21 Successful Companies Using React Native in 2025

 Once you start developing, your developers will probably like the idea of having Live Reload handy.
 This is a feature that lets developers modify the code from one screen and see live updates on another.
 It’s a great way to make sure your code runs as desired.

 Another tool worth mentioning is Expo.
-Expo allows developers to send their apps from their computers to their own mobile devices for testing as well as share the app to others via a private link.
+Expo allows developers to send their apps from their computers to their own mobile devices for testing and share the app with others via a private link.

 Reliable

 You can go ahead and mark React Native down as a tried and trusted framework.
-Not only does Facebook itself use the framework, but so does Instagram, AirBnB, and Uber Eats.
+Not only does Facebook itself use the framework, but Instagram, Airbnb, and Uber Eats do as well.

 Subscribe to learn more about Hiring